 Qualified musician, music therapist, movement therapist and UKCP reg psychotherapist, teaches music therapy, group dynamics and psychotherapy and psychoanalytic theory at The Institute.
-He is also Dean of Students.
 Trained in both western and oriental approaches to music therapy and specializes in how these interface with western psychotherapy.
 Extensive psychotherapeutic experience in adolescent units and works with children, teenagers and adults

 Registered Integrative Psychotherapist.
 Worked extensively in acute psychiatric settings as a Clinical Nurse Specialist in Psychotherapy where her role included training and supervising professionals working in NHS settings.
 Specialises in working with clients with Self Disorders and Complex Personality Disorders.
 Tutorial staff on the MSc.
 Programme in Integrative Psychotherapy at Metanoia Institute and trainer at The Nottingham Trent University and The Manchester Institute of Psychotherapy.